 Choosing an eligible home

 You can search for listings with the help of a local realtor or rent-to-own company, such as Divvy Homes.
-Consider if you want to live in a specific house or a certain neighborhood or district.
-Rent-to-own companies typically only allow you to choose single-family homes and townhouses, and they may not allow condos, new construction, or homes in flood zones.
+Consider whether you want to live in a specific house, neighborhood, or district.
+Rent-to-own companies typically only allow you to choose single-family homes and townhouses, and they may not allow condos, new construction, or homes in flood zones.[2]

 Rent-to-own contracts